 In the event of a school closure, you may wish to share work or lesson content with your students.
 This can be achieved in a variety of ways, including emailing resources or adding content to the website – either publicly or behind a secure area, which can be downloaded and completed.
 You may also have access to a dedicated learning platform from which to share information.

 Alongside urgent news banners for emergency announcements, it’s also important to keep your school community up to date with your intentions – whether this is by sharing government advice, updates to your policies or notifying of potential future closure and contingency planning.

 This can be done in a variety of ways;

-- Social media – Parents will often follow your school on social media, so having these pages up to date with your latest guidance is always advised.
+Parents will often follow your school on social media, so having these platforms up to date with your latest guidance is always advised.
 You can always add a note to your bio to state whether your platform replies to users, or is solely for information only.

-- Sending newsletters - Your newsletter is the perfect opportunity to share all of your recent updates, plans and dates with your parents and carers.
-These can then be uploaded to your website.
-If you have a digital newsletter tool*, not only can you create them in minutes, you can also easily share these onto your website or with your community via email.
+A newsletter is the perfect opportunity to share all of your recent updates, plans and dates with your parents and carers.
+If you have a digital newsletter tool, not only can you create them in minutes, you can also easily share these onto your website or with your community via email.